Geoinfo-TUGraz/UI4Dialect/README.md

 <img src="images/UI_vq.png" alt="Visual Query" width="600"/>

 ### Spatial Distribution of Similar Dialect Words
-Display the spatial distribution of dialect words that are similar to each other.
+Displays the spatial distribution of dialect words that are similar to each other.
 <img src="images/UI_similarwords.png" alt="Spatial Distribution of Similar Dialect Words" width="600"/>

 ### Spatial Distribution of Dialect Data